cn0047/stash/ed/theory.md

 #### IoC:

 Inversion of control - is used to increase modularity of the program and make it extensible.
-<br>Software frameworks, callbacks, schedulers, event loops and dependency injection
+<br>Software frameworks, CALLBACKS, schedulers, event loops and dependency injection
 are examples of design patterns that follow the inversion of control principle.

 IoC serves the following design purposes: